(3rd day)

 The castle was not opened by the time we stood there.
 Normally, the opening time of any castle is 10 am to 5 pm.
 Some will open from 9.30 am to 5.30 pm.

 Anyway, we peeped inside.
 That's all we can see.
 They guarantee you won't see much if you don't want to pay them admission charge.
 The fact is, there are so many castles in England, we will be so broke if we enter every castle we met.
 Well, just got to pick the one we felt it's very special and interesting.
+The rain didn't stop though we were sort of waiting for 30 min.
+We decided not to gamble our luck in Scarborough anymore.
+We cut lost, and LEFT !

 We continued our journey to the northward, Whitby town (13 miles NW of Scarborough) would be the next stop.